developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 ------

 ## Windows Mobile/CE using Webkit
 **Complete this section only after following the [Common Steps For All Platforms](#commonstepsforallplatforms) above**, and only if migrating to Windows Mobile or Windows CE with Webkit.
-If using the IE rendering engine, skip to the next section.
+If using the IE rendering engine, go back to the previous section.

 ####Persistence
 **For Windows CE devices, Zebra recommends the "Enterprise Browser - Webkit (Persistent)" installation option** when [deploying EB to the device](/enterprise-browser/1-4/guide/setup#deploymenttodevices).
 This allows Enterprise Browser settings to persist following a cold boot.
 On persistent installations, **the location of the** `Config.xml` **file to be edited is different** than that of non-persistent installations, and **changes could be lost after a cold boot if an edited file is placed in the wrong location on the device**.